USS Bunker Hill (CG-52): 1990s

 In November 1990, Bunker Hill sailed in support of Operation Desert Shield and Operation Desert Storm and served as the multinational Air Warfare Commander (AAWC) and as one of the first ships to launch a Tomahawk Land Attack Cruise Missile against Iraqi targets.
 Following the conclusion of the Persian Gulf War, Bunker Hill participated in organizing and establishing Operation Southern Watch, the complex enforcement of the United Nations-established no-fly zone over southern Iraq.
-Bunker Hill made a historical visit to the Russian city Vladivostok in 1993, and then one year later she made a port visit to Qingdao in the People's Republic of China.
+Bunker Hill made a historical visit to the Russian city Vladivostok in 1993, and then in 1995 she made a port visit to Qingdao in the People's Republic of China.

 In March 1996, during the Third Taiwan Strait Crisis, she took station south of Taiwan to monitor missile tests by the People's Liberation Army.

 In July 1998, Bunker Hill's homeport was shifted from Yokosuka, Japan back to San Diego.